ItsMalma/ItsMalma/README.md

 Backend Web Developer
 ---------------------

-A 16 year old who loves logic and coding.
+A 17 year old who loves logic and coding.
 Not having an artistic soul makes me a Web Backend Developer.

 * 🌍  I'm based in Tangerang, Indonesia
 * ✉️  You can contact me at [adamakmal789@gmail.com](mailto:adamakmal789@gmail.com)
-* 🧠  I'm learning NodeJs
+* 🧠  I'm learning React and Go
 * 🤝  I'm open to collaborating on Web Application (REST Api)

 ### Skills